actyx-contrib/machine-demo-box/src/postgres-grafana/README.md

 # Visualizing data from the shop floor

-Machine data is exported to a [postgreSQL](https://www.postgresql.org/) DB using visualized using the `db-exporter` connector application.
+Machine data is exported to a [postgreSQL](https://www.postgresql.org/) DB using the `db-exporter` connector application.
 From there, we visualize the data using [Grafana](https://grafana.org/).

 The default dashboard shows the following KPIs:

-per machine:

-* KPI (groupBy status) (PieChart) (check readme - settings in tsap-connector)
-* OEE
+* Errors by machine over time
-* Values in graphen over time
+* Errors by status over time
-* Error barchart over time: Ignored Yellow) / Acknowledged
+* Error resolution percentage
+* TODO: Single value per machine over time
+* TODO: Machine status over time
+* TODO: Machine status percentage per machine

 ## Quickstart

 We'll run both the database and grafana within docker.
 Use the snippet below _in `src/postgres-grafana`_ to start both containers with default configurations.
 Point your browser to http://localhost:3000/d/actyx-adb/actyx-demo-box.

-TODO: @Alex, what was the reason not to use `docker-compose`?
-Would make linking postgres & grafana more straight forward, IMHO

 ```bash
 # clean up